Engicos-Coders-Club/club-official-website/Readme.md

 ![Current State of the Project](CurrentState.jpg)

 ### Current Plan

+The `main` branch of our project contains the code which is being developed using JavaScript.
+We also have another separate branch for our project called `TS-dev` that uses TypeScript as its main coding language, along with the Next.js framework.
+These two branches are being developed independently, but both have the same ultimate goal: to create the final website according to the planned design and user interface.

 Our project's blueprint and structural planning are currently in progress through live collaboration on Excalidraw.
 Excalidraw provides a dynamic environment for team members to collectively sketch out the website's layout, sections, and content flow.
 This collaborative process ensures that everyone's input is considered, resulting in a well-organized and comprehensive structure.